 The low bar squat was created for one reason only – to squat heavier barbells.
-It represents a cheated good morning and allows the lifter to use more weight for two reasons – the range of motion is shorter compared to a full squat and there is higher hip involvement.
-Thus, in my eyes the low bar squat is not really a squat.
+It represents a cheated good morning and allows lifters to squat more weight by shortening the range of motion and shifting the stress to the posterior chain.

-In the next video you can witness some of the old world records in the snatch.
+In the next video, you can witness some of the old world records in the snatch.
 The bottom (receiving position) is also very deep.
 The lifters are essentially performing full overhead squats to recover.

 Guess what?
-The high bar full barbell squat has a very good carry over to the overhead squat and helps the snatch.
+The high bar full barbell squat has a very good carryover to the overhead squat and helps the snatch.
 In addition, the deep high bar back squat will also build your front squat much faster than a low bar.
 Consequently, there is no place for the low bar squat in the routine of a weightlifter unless there is an injury.

-Therefore, if you are an average person in the gym doing the squat to build some meat on your legs, it makes sense to just high bar back squat.
-Somewhat ironically, the high bar back squat also builds big glutes, but at least the quadriceps get more attention compared to a wide stance good morning hybrid.
+Therefore, if you are an average person in the gym doing the squat to build the legs, it makes sense to just high bar back squat.
+Somewhat ironically, the high bar back squat also builds big glutes, but at least, the quadriceps get more attention compared to a wide stance good morning hybrid.